Dino (South Korean singer)

-Lee Chan (born February 11, 1999), known by his stage name Dino, is a South Korean singer, dancer and rapper.
+Lee Chan, known by his stage name Dino, is a South Korean singer, dancer and rapper.
 Managed by Pledis Entertainment, he is a member of the South Korean boy band Seventeen and its performance team.
 Dino made his solo debut with "Wait" on November 27, 2023.
+Dino also has a middle-aged alter ego named Picheolin (피철인).

 Early life and education

-Lee Chan was born in Iksan, South Korea.
+Lee Chan was born on February 11, 1999, in Iksan, North Jeolla, South Korea.
 He attended Seoul Broadcasting High School and graduated in 2017.

 Career

-2012–2014: Pre-debut
+2006-2014: Early appearances and pre-debut activities

+Lee Chan trained at his father's dance academy, whose dance crew, IS Crew, traveled nationwide for dance competitions.
+He attended the Jeonju Youth Dance Competition and won the grand prize.
+He was cast there by a Pledis representative.

+Before joining Pledis Entertainment, Lee Chan appeared on SBS's Live Today 1 and Truth Game in 2006, later appeared on KBS's Show Power Video, and auditioned on MBC's Star Audition: The Great Birth 2 in 2011.

-Lee Chan joined Pledis Entertainment in 2012 for training in singing and dancing.
+In 2012, Lee Chan joined Pledis Entertainment, for training in singing and dancing.
 As a trainee, he was a part of Seventeen TV from its inception, an online reality show that introduced Pledis' trainees and showed potential members of the boy group Seventeen before their official debut.
 The show was broadcast periodically on Ustream, where the trainees showed themselves training, singing, creating choreographies and playing games.
 The online show also included participation in concerts, titled Like Seventeen.